-Temporomandibular joint disorder (TMJ) is the name given to literally dozens of problems that can affect the proper alignment and function of your jaw.
-Detecting and treating TMJ is the primary focus of neuromuscular dentistry, one of the dental specialties Dr. John Schmid trained in during his time at the Las Vegas Institute for Advanced Dental Studies.
+Temporomandibular joint disorder, more commonly known as TMJ or TMD, is an easily misdiagnosed condition that can significantly lower your quality of life.
+It can cause a large variety of symptoms, many of which may not seem to be directly associated with jaw misalignment.
+Detecting and treating TMJ is the primary focus of neuromuscular dentistry, which is a specialty that Dr. John Schmid trained in during his time at the Las Vegas Institute for Advanced Dental Studies.

 Symptoms of TMJ

 There are many TMJ symptoms, not all of which are localized to the jaw.
 Common symptoms include:

 - Ear pain and/or tinnitus

 - Sinus pressure and pain